Sitting Resumes Feb 12, 26, Mar 5,12,19 Apr 9,16,23 (No meetings Feb 19, Mar 26, Apr 2)

 Meets Weekly on Monday 7 pm,

 Zen Meditation practice is available to all parishioners, their friends and others who are interested.
 People come to meditate here for different reasons.
 Many have a curiosity about meditation, and stay to have it satisfied.
 (Beginners are especially encouraged.)
 Some use the practice to energize their work in other ministries.
 Others use it as a way to deepen their own spiritual practices.
+For others, it is there primary practice.
 All are welcome, whether they come once, occasionally, or every week.

 Zen practice raises energy and clarity and reminds us to be fully alive at each moment.
 People of many faiths have discovered in Zen practice a profound connection to life.